- August 9, 2018

 Young drivers are expensive to insure.
 Such drivers, particularly teenagers, frequently cause traffic accidents because of their lack of experience and because, due to their youth, they tend to be distracted, risky drivers.
 If your household is about to add a new driver, make sure that he or she understands that, besides endangering themselves and others, poor driving habits can result in higher premiums or a canceled policy.
 Here are some methods to help minimize the cost of a new driver:

 - Have your child complete a driver training class.
-The class’ cost is easily offset by lower insurance premiums.
+The class’ cost is easily offset by lower auto insurance premiums.
 You also gain a more competent young driver.

 - Ask your insurer if it gives discounts to students with good grades.